 Start by serving a small amount of cantaloupe.
 See if your dog can tolerate it.
 Let’s look at nutritional facts and other considerations relevant to this fruit as it applies to canines.

 Can I Give My Dog Cantaloupe?
 Answer: Yes, in moderation

 It makes for a refreshing and healthy treat, assuming it doesn’t cause diarrhea.

 We’ve found a consistently great way to incorporate quality fruity dog treats in our household.
 Many fruits, including cantaloupe, can be fed to dogs but they shouldn’t be a mainstay of their diet.
-Cantaloupe has a lot of sugar and lacks protein.
-Think of it as a healthy treat to provide to your dog tactfully.
+It has a lot of sugar and lacks protein.
+This melon is a healthy treat to give to your dog, tactfully.
 Sliced cantaloupe or watermelon are good for sharing when the weather’s hot!